How you can prepare for a debt default | CNN Business

 With Treasuries, the key question is when investors will be repaid, not if.

-Experts assume even if the US briefly goes past the X-date, it will be resolved quickly and the government will make good on its obligations, CNN reported.
+Experts assume that even if the United States briefly goes past the X-date, it will be resolved quickly and the government will make good on its obligations, CNN reported.

 If you invest in bonds, pay attention to when your Treasury bills are maturing.